jxxcarlson/umuli/README.md

-- I am using a development version of the MiniLaTeX compiler, so you won't be able to build the app from source until the next version of the conpiler is published.
+- I am using a development version of the MiniLaTeX compiler, so you won't be able to build the app from source until the next version of the compiler is published.
 Look for it on September 8 or 9, 2020.

 - For some reason KaTeX is not recognizing the KaTeX fonts, despite the fact that they are loaded with the app.
+For this reason math formulas, while they are rendered, are not rendered in what should be glorious beauty.
 I'll try to get this sorted out soon.